AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-table-rate.md

    - Use an asterisk (*) as a wildcard to represent all possible values in any category.
    - The Country column must contain a [valid three-character code][1] for each row.
    - Sort the data by Region/State so the specific locations are at the top of the list, and the wildcard locations at the bottom.
-This will process the rules with the absolute values first, and the wildcard values later.
+This processes the rules with the absolute values first, and the wildcard values later.

    ![Weight vs. Destination (Australia)](./assets/table-rates-weight-destination-csv.png)<!-- zoom -->